andersbekkevard/conway/README.md

 # Conway's Game of Life

-An interactive implementation of Conway's Game of Life using Python and Pygame, featuring a modern UI with pattern selection, real-time drawing, and optimized simulation.
+A scaled-up implementation of Conway's Game of Life using Python and Pygame, featuring a massive 2000x2000 grid capable of supporting complex patterns, state machines, and elaborate computational structures.

 ## Features